agoel25/quantaTrader/README.md

 # quantaTrader (WIP)
-A low-latency order matching system written in C++ for optimized high-frequency trading.
+A low-latency order matching system implementation for high frequency trading, written in C++.

-**Current speed**: ~1.7-2.0 microseconds per operation depending on the number of securities being processed.
+**Current speed**: ~1.2-1.7 microseconds per operation depending on the number of securities being processed.